 - 3921 for exercise of incentive stock options

-- 3922 for acquisitions/purchases through an Employee Stock Purchase Plan (ESPP)
+- 3922 for acquisitions or purchases through an Employee Stock Purchase Plan (ESPP)

 If you got married: It’s time to decide if you’ll file your taxes separately or jointly.
-For most people, it will make more sense to file your taxes jointly.
+For most people, it makes sense to file your taxes jointly.
 This article can show you exactly how to decide.
 For example, if you or your spouse has an income-based student loan, filing separately could keep your payments from dramatically increasing.

-If you bought a home: You may be able to deduct your mortgage interest (on mortgages up to $750,000) and property taxes (part of your SALT burden; limited to $10,000 a year).
+If you purchased a home: You may be able to deduct your mortgage interest (on mortgages up to $750,000) and property taxes (part of your SALT burden; limited to $10,000 a year).

-If you had a baby: You’ll likely get a $2,000 tax credit that’s even refundable up to $1,400 (although this credit starts phasing out if you are married, file jointly, and your income is above $400,000).
+If you had a baby: You’ll likely get a $2,000 tax credit that’s even refundable up to $1,400, although this credit starts phasing out if you are married, file jointly, and your income is above $400,000.
 You may also be eligible for tax credits for child care.
-And don’t forget to fill out a new W-4 with your employer, as you’ll now have an additional withholding allowance.
+Remember to fill out a new W-4 with your employer, as you’ll now have an additional withholding allowance.